fregante/webext-events/source/one-event.md

 console.log('Hurray, a new tab was created')
 ```

-It will return the parameters of the event:
+It will return the arguments of the event:

 ```js
 import {oneEvent} from 'webext-events';